Emagister/HttpGatewayCacheModule/README.md

 ###Install it

-You can clone it or download it to your "module" directory.
+You can clone it or download it to your "vendor" directory (you can add it as a submodule).

 ```bash
 $ cd /your/zend/framework/app/module